-As a Catholic Christian community we educate all to live the gospel of Jesus Christ as successful, creative and confident, active and informed learners empowered to shape and enrich our world.
+As a Catholic Christian community, we educate all to live the gospel of Jesus Christ as a successful, creative and confident, active and informed learner empowered to shape and enrich our world.

 (BCE Learning and Teaching Framework 2012)

 The Australian Curriculum reflects the Alice Springs